-- ➤ Based upon the 2016 feasibility study, the Authority issued an RFP for design, procurement and installation of a source-separated organics processing facility. - > Entered into an agreement with RRT for the design, procurement and installation of a source-separated organics processing facility. - Supported waste reduction through NYS Product Stewardship Council. - ➤ Completed 6th operational year of single stream Recycling Center in Utica. - > Continued to process over 41,890 tons of recyclables at Recycling Center. - Continued operation of the Landfill Gas (LFG) to Electricity Facility, which utilizes two generators to convert LFG (methane) to electricity.
-The facility represents a joint venture by the Authority and WMRE (Waste Management Renewable Energy) to provide green energy made from landfill gas to the market. - Installed 5 new gas collection wells and replaced 6 existing wells at the Regional Landfill (RLF) continuing to advance the active landfill gas collection system which brings the total number of wells to 82. - > On Earth Day, held a pharmaceutical collection day for residents at the Household Hazardous Waste (HHW) facility and collected over 140 pounds of pharmaceuticals. - ➤ Held home composter and rain barrel sale, as well as educational seminars. - > Continued to safely and economically dispose of over 324,119 tons of waste at RLF. - Continued to process over 8,209 tons of green waste and converted it into marketable compost at Utica Compost Facility. - Continued to safely dispose of over 60,109 gallons of household hazardous waste from over 13,545 area households at the HHW Facility. - Recycled 767 tons of electronics and computers. - Continued implementation of a "Go Green" School Recycling Program that assists teachers, students and staff on the value of recycling, conservation and environmental stewardship. - Continued to achieve higher than projected waste densities at Regional Landfill through use of GPS technology and compaction equipment, extending the projected life of the Regional Landfill. - > Continued organics (food waste) recovery programs in schools and colleges and continued to accept spent hops from FX Matt Brewery for composting.
+- Through a competitive public bid process, RRT was contracted for the design, procurement and installation of a source-separated organics processing facility.
+Construction began in the Fall of 2018. - Supported waste reduction through NYS Product Stewardship Council. - Completed 7th operational year of single stream Recycling Center in Utica. - > Continued to process over 41,800 tons of recyclables at Recycling Center. - Continued operation of the Landfill Gas (LFG) to Electricity Facility, which utilizes two generators to convert LFG (methane) to electricity.
+The facility represents a joint venture by the Authority and WMRE (Waste Management Renewable Energy) to provide green energy made from landfill gas to the market. - Installed 20 new gas collection wells at the Regional Landfill (RLF) continuing to advance the active landfill gas collection system which brings the total number of wells to 116. - On Earth Day, held a pharmaceutical collection day for residents at the Household Hazardous Waste (HHW) facility and collected over 240 pounds of pharmaceuticals. - Held home composter and rain barrel sale, as well as educational seminars. - Continued to safely and economically dispose and beneficially reuse over 341,077 tons of waste at RLF.

+- Continued to process over 11,700 tons of green waste and converted it into marketable compost at Utica Compost Facility. - Continued to safely dispose of over 67,277 gallons of household hazardous waste from over 13,684 area households at the HHW Facility. - > Recycled 668 tons of electronics and computers. - > Continued implementation of a "Go Green" School Recycling Program that assists teachers, students and staff on the value of recycling, conservation and environmental stewardship. - Continued to achieve higher than projected waste densities at Regional Landfill through use of GPS technology and compaction equipment, extending the projected life of the Regional Landfill. - > Continued organics (food waste) recovery programs in schools and colleges and continued to accept spent hops from FX Matt Brewery for composting.